 Besides the standard ‘don’t drink, don’t smoke’ we get very little guidance on how we can actually prepare for pregnancy.
 Detoxification, in the most straightforward sense, is the process of removing toxic substances.
-Whilst it’s true that our body has a built-in detoxification system, there are other ways in which we can detox as well.
+Whilst it’s true that our body has a built-in detoxification system, there are other ways in which we can minimise toxic load as well.
 From detoxing your nutrition and personal care regimes to including targeted phytonutrients that optimise detoxification pathways and hormone health, here’s where to start.

 Step 1: Minimise environmental pollutants